-iSectors[®] is a series of proprietary asset allocation models and services. iSectors, LLC is an affiliate of Sumnicht & Associates, LLC (Sumnicht) and, as such, iSectors and Sumnicht share certain employees' services. iSectors became registered as an investment advisor in August 2008. iSectors allocation models are only available through registered investment advisors as separately managed accounts (SMAs) or unified managed accounts (UMAs). iSectors[®] is a registered trademark of Sumnicht Holdings, LLC.
+iSectors® is a suite of proprietary asset allocation models and services. iSectors®, LLC is an affiliate of Sumnicht & Associates, LLC (Sumnicht) and, as such, iSectors® and Sumnicht share certain employee services. iSectors® became registered as an investment advisor in August 2008. iSectors® is a registered trademark of Sumnicht Holdings, LLC.
 The contents of this presentation are for informational purposes only.
 Content should not be construed as financial or investment advice on any subject matter.
 This is neither an offer nor a solicitation to buy and/or sell securities.
-Information pertaining to iSectors' advisory operations, services, and fees is set forth in its current disclosure statement (Form ADV, Part 2 Brochure), a copy of which is available upon request.
+Information pertaining to iSectors® operations, services, and fees is set forth in its current disclosure statement (Form ADV, Part 2 Brochure), a copy of which is available upon request.

-iSectors' allocation models are not guaranteed and involve risk of loss.
-At any given point in time, the value of iSectors allocation model portfolios may be worth more or less than the amount invested.
-Different types of investments and/or investment strategies involve varying levels of risk, and there can be no assurance that any specific investment or investment strategy (including the investments and/or investment strategies devised or undertaken by iSectors) will be either suitable or profitable for a client's or prospective client's portfolio.
+iSectors® asset allocation models are not guaranteed and involve risk of loss.
+At any given point in time, the value of iSectors® asset allocation model portfolios may be worth more or less than the amount invested.
+Different types of investments and/or investment strategies involve varying levels of risk, and there can be no assurance that any specific investment or investment strategy (including the investments and/or investment strategies devised or undertaken by iSectors®) will be either suitable or profitable.
+Financial professionals are responsible for evaluating investments risks independently and for exercising independent judgement in determining whether investments are appropriate for their clients.

 Past performance may not be indicative of future results.
-Therefore, no current or prospective client should assume that future performance will be profitable, or equal either the performance results reflected or any corresponding historical index.
+Therefore, no current or prospective investor should assume that future performance will be profitable, or equal either the performance results reflected or any corresponding historical index.
 Asset allocation and diversification concepts do not ensure a profit nor protect against loss in a declining market.

-The historical benchmark index performance results are provided exclusively for comparison purposes to assist an individual client in determining whether the performance of a specific investment meets the client's investment objective(s).
+The historical benchmark index performance results are provided exclusively for comparison purposes to assist an advisor in determining whether the performance of a specific investment meets their respective client's investment objective(s).
 It should not be assumed that any account holdings will correspond directly to any comparative index.
 Index performance results do not reflect the impact of taxes.
 Indexes are not available for direct investment.
-Index performance results are compiled directly by each respective index and obtained by iSectors from reliable sources.
-Index performance has not been independently verified by iSectors. iSectors models are based on index ETFs that can neither outperform nor underperform their benchmark index.
+Index performance results are compiled directly by each respective index and obtained by iSectors[®] from reliable sources.
+Index performance has not been independently verified by iSectors[®]. iSectors[®] models are based primarily on index ETFs that can neither outperform nor underperform their benchmark index.
 We provide benchmark indexes that are well known for comparison purposes only.